NPIOcean/kobbe/docs/source/pipeline/pipeline.md

 </b></summary>
 <p>

+The vertical distance between the sea surface and the scattering surface (ocean-ice or ocean-air interfacce), $\eta$, is first calculated without any empirical corrections using the function

 - `kobbe.icedraft.calculate_draft()`

 The vertical distance between the transducer head and the scattering surface detected by the vertical beam, $S_v$ is taken as `Average_AltimeterDistance` (LE or AST) after applying some corrections: